ghostmonitor/archive-gm-jobs/front-end-developer.md

 In the last twenty years, e-commerce has completely revolutionized the retail world.
 It went from being a non-existent business model to becoming a potential threat to the traditional mall as we know it.

 Jeff Bezos shipped Amazon’s first ever online book sale in 1995.
 We consumers haven't looked back since.
-Data released this September indicates that we're about to spend $1,922,000,000,000 ($1.9 trillion) on online stores in 2016.
+Data released last September indicated that we were about to spend $1,922,000,000,000 ($1.9 trillion) on online stores in 2016.

 The evolution of e-commerce has inevitably brought competition to the market.
 Approximately **1200 e-commerce stores open every day** and join the 1.6 million already existing ones.
 The growth of e-commerce is unstoppable, which creates new challenges for e-commerce merchants.